Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori) November 20-23, 2019

 GORI

+Stalin House and Museum.
 Now in a park, Stalin’s birth house is housed under a monumental stone canopy.
 The tiny, flat roofed, brick house had 2 rooms, one for the landlord and one for Stalin and his family.
 They lived here for 4 years from 1900-04).
-Image result for Stalin House and Museum.

 The large 2-story stone museum sits behind the house.
 Mostly in Russian and Georgian, there was not much of interest.
 Try to join the English tour to get more out of the visit.
 His private railway car sits next to the museum.
 It is not overly opulent.
 GEL15

 Joseph Stalin (1878-1953) was a Georgian revolutionary and Soviet politician who led the Soviet Union from the mid–1920s until 1953 as General Secretary of the Communist Party of the Soviet Union (1922–1952) and Premier (1941–1953).
 Despite initially governing the Soviet Union as part of a collective leadership, he eventually consolidated power to become the country’s de facto dictator by the 1930s.
-A communist ideologically committed to the Leninist interpretation of Marxism, Stalin formalised these ideas as Marxism–Leninism, while his own policies are known as Stalinism.
+A communist ideologically committed to the Leninist interpretation of Marxism, Stalin formalized these ideas as Marxism–Leninism, while his own policies are known as Stalinism.

 Born to a poor family in Gori in the Russian Empire (now Georgia), Stalin joined the Marxist Russian Social Democratic Labour Party as a youth.
 He edited the party’s newspaper, Pravda, and raised funds for Vladimir Lenin’s Bolshevik faction via robberies, kidnappings, and protection rackets.
 Repeatedly arrested, he underwent several internal exiles.
 After the Bolsheviks seized power during the 1917 October Revolution and created a one-party state under Lenin’s newly renamed Communist Party, Stalin joined its governing Politburo.
 Serving in the Russian Civil War before overseeing the Soviet Union’s establishment in 1922, Stalin assumed leadership over the country following Lenin’s 1924 death.
 Under Stalin, “Socialism in One Country” became a central tenet of the party’s dogma.
-Through the Five-Year Plans, the country underwent agricultural collectivisation and rapid industrialisation, creating a centralised command economy.
+Through the Five-Year Plans, the country underwent agricultural collectivization and rapid industrialization, creating a centralized command economy.
 This led to significant disruptions in food production that contributed to the famine of 1932–33.
 To eradicate accused “enemies of the working class”, Stalin instituted the “Great Purge”, in which over a million were imprisoned and at least 700,000 executed between 1934 and 1939.
 By 1937, he had complete personal control over the party and state.

 Stalin’s government promoted Marxism–Leninism abroad through the Communist International and supported European anti-fascist movements during the 1930s, particularly in the Spanish Civil War.
 In 1939, it signed a non-aggression pact with Nazi Germany, resulting in the Soviet invasion of Poland.
 Germany ended the pact by invading the Soviet Union in 1941.
 Despite initial setbacks, the Soviet Red Army repelled the German incursion and captured Berlin in 1945, ending World War II in Europe.
 The Soviets annexed the Baltic states and helped establish Soviet-aligned governments throughout Central and Eastern Europe, China, and North Korea.
 The Soviet Union and the United States emerged from the war as global superpowers.
 Tensions arose between the Soviet-backed Eastern Bloc and U.S.-backed Western Bloc which became known as the Cold War.
 Stalin led his country through the post-war reconstruction, during which it developed a nuclear weapon in 1949.
 In these years, the country experienced another major famine and an anti-semitic campaign peaking in the doctors’ plot.
-After Stalin’s death in 1953 he was eventually succeeded by Nikita Khrushchev, who denounced his predecessor and initiated the de-Stalinisation of Soviet society.
+After Stalin died in 1953 he was eventually succeeded by Nikita Khrushchev, who denounced his predecessor and initiated the de-Stalinisation of Soviet society.

 Widely considered one of the 20th century’s most significant figures, Stalin was the subject of a pervasive personality cult within the international Marxist–Leninist movement which revered him as a champion of the working class and socialism.
 Since the dissolution of the Soviet Union in 1991, Stalin has retained popularity in Russia and Georgia as a victorious wartime leader who established the Soviet Union as a major world power.
 Conversely, his totalitarian government has been widely condemned for overseeing mass repressions, ethnic cleansing, deportations, hundreds of thousands of executions, and famines which killed millions.